November 16 and 17, 2017

 University at Buffalo

-Join practitioners from across the arts, humanities and sciences for a two-day symposium to propose and discuss methods and aesthetics of engagement with microbial life from multidisciplinary perspectives to afford new vantages for inquiry.
+In November of 2017, practitioners from across the arts, humanities and sciences came together for a two-day symposium to propose and discuss methods and aesthetics of engagement with microbial life from multidisciplinary perspectives to afford new vantages for inquiry.

 Since the new millennium, myriad reports in both popular and scientific press have described the vast networks of previously unidentified bacterial life inhabiting the deepest regions of earth as well as our own bodies.
 Many of these microbes have been identified only through their DNA sequences - the microbiome - and therefore retain mystery.
 Microbiota in ocean depths, volcanic fissures and arctic climates evidence unique metabolisms and complex inter-relationships that challenge our definitions and categorizations of life.
 The human body hosts such an immense quantity and diversity of microbial life to challenge our sense of what it means to be human, since human cells in our bodies are vastly outnumbered by these microbes that facilitate most of our metabolism, immune response, and other bodily functions.
 Human beings can now be considered symbiotic organisms or networks of distinct ecosystems, and provoke us to re-define this form of subjectivity.
 Anthropocene research, which explores the relationship between human activities and the geology of our planet, has noted the impacts of agriculturally selected bacteria on natural ecosystems and the blurring of boundaries between natural and man-made organisms.
 These dramatic observations force us to re-think our relationship with microbes and to perhaps move away from a way of thinking in which “bacteria are bad”.
 In fact, they are essential and integrated into every aspect of our lives, often without our awareness.